 Minimum Inhibitory Concentration Test (MIC)

-Welcome to Antimicrobial Test Laboratories' Minimum Inhibitory Concentration (MIC) Method Page.
-The MIC test is a well-established test for biostatic (growth-stopping) activity of liquid antimicrobials.
-It is rapid, relatively inexpensive, reliable, and straightforward.
+The Minimum Inhibitory Concentration (MIC) test is a well-established assay for the biostatic (growth-inhibiting) activity of liquid antimicrobials.
+It is rapid, relatively inexpensive, and reliable.

 Below, you will find a summary of the MIC test procedure, along with some of its strengths and weaknesses.
 In addtion, the photos below expand to full size diagrams.

-In a nutshell, to do an MIC, one inoculates the test substance with an invisible number of microorganisms, then observes the mixture of germs and test substance to see if it changes from clear to cloudy.
+To do an MIC, one inoculates the test substance with an invisible, but high number of microorganisms, then observes the mixture of microorganisms and test substance to see if it changes from clear to cloudy.
 If it turns cloudy, that means microorganisms have grown to high levels and the test substance is not inhibitory to them at that particular dilution.

 Test wells that remain clear after incubation may contain the original low-level inoculum of viable microorganisms, or the microbes could all have been killed by the antimicrobial agent.
 Those two outcomes cannot be differentiated visually.
 For that reason, scientists use MIC assays as indicators of an antimicrobial agent's inhibitory activity rather than biocidal activity.